GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

+We also note that VMRs assuming equilibrium chemistry, especially for water, are very discrepant with the values from our free retrievals (see \autoref{fig:vulcanprofiles}).
 Water (\ce{H2O}) is expected to be readily detected in the atmosphere of warm gas giants \citep[e.g.,][]{Fortney2020}.
-In the case of TOI-5205b, the low retrieved VMR of \ce{H2O} ($\log \mathrm{[H_2O]}=-9.7_{-1.5}^{+1.3}$) is partly due to modeling uncertainties associated with the TLS effect. \cite{Moran2023} caution that heterogeneities on the surface of M dwarfs may significantly impact the transmission spectrum and the retrieved water abundance when there is stellar contamination. \autoref{fig:retrieval_spectrum_breakdown} displays the contamination spectrum derived with \texttt{POSEIDON}, which contributes the most to the spectral features between $1-3.5$ \textmu{}m.
+In the case of TOI-5205b, the low retrieved VMR of \ce{H2O} ($\log \mathrm{[H_2O]}=-10.0^{+1.4}_{-1.3}$) may be due in part to modeling uncertainties associated with the TLS effect. \cite{Moran2023} caution that heterogeneities on the surface of M dwarfs may significantly impact the transmission spectrum and the retrieved water abundance when there is stellar contamination. \autoref{fig:retrieval_spectrum_breakdown} displays the contamination spectrum derived with \texttt{POSEIDON}, which contributes the most to the spectral features between $1-3.5$ \textmu{}m.
 This is the same region that is most sensitive to water features in the NIRSpec/PRISM bandpass \citep[e.g.,][]{Fortney2020}.
-This degeneracy between $\log \mathrm{[H_2O]}$ and stellar contamination suggests that the recovered water abundance should be interpreted as a lower limit as some spectral features associated with water may be inadvertently attributed to stellar contamination.
-The free chemistry retrieval ultimately did not robustly detect any oxygen-bearing molecule (\ce{H2O}, \ce{CO}, \ce{CO2}, or \ce{SO2}).
+This overlap between $\log \mathrm{[H_2O]}$ and stellar contamination suggests that the recovered water abundance should be interpreted with caution, as some spectral features associated with water may be attributed to stellar contamination.
+Although no individual retrievals smoothly traversed a degeneracy between planetary atmospheric water and stellar parameters, fits to the $\lambda > 1.5$ \textmu{}m spectrum (\autoref{fig:retrieval_corner_wavelength}) showed a well-constrained water abundance, suggesting that portions of the spectrum can be fitted by water opacity.
+However, the existence of data $\lambda < 1.5$ \textmu{}m precluded this scenario by tightly constraining the stellar contamination.
+Ultimately, the free chemistry retrieval did not robustly detect any oxygen-bearing molecule (\ce{H2O}, \ce{CO}, \ce{CO2}, or \ce{SO2}).